-- 1.6.1 For further guidance on EPA, colleagues should contact the and non-integrated EPAD at epa@uwl.ac.uk or on 020 8231 2116 (ext 2116). - 1.6.2 For further guidance on the delivery of Apprenticeships, colleagues should contact the Apprenticeships Office or the relevant Course Leader. - 1.6.3 Where an academic partnership is involved, the lead School/College should ensure they contact both the AQSO, and the Global Partnerships Office at TNEadmin@uwl.ac.uk or on 020 8231 2749 (ext 2749).
+- 1.6.1 For further guidance on EPA, colleagues should contact the EPAD at epa@uwl.ac.uk or on 020 8231 2063. - 1.6.2 For further guidance on the delivery of Apprenticeships, colleagues should contact the Apprenticeships Office or the relevant Course Leader. - 1.6.3 Where an academic partnership is involved, the lead School/College should ensure they contact both the AQSO, and the Global Partnerships Office at UWL.GPO@uwl.ac.uk or on 020 8231 2553.